 To make these sparkly spider cake pops you will need:

 - Soft liquorice candy

-Start by making your cake balls and chilling them in the fridge until you are ready to start dipping your spider cake pops.
+Start by following the step-by-step directions for making cake pops.
+Chill them in the fridge or freezer until you are ready to start turning them into spider cake pops.

 If you would like more details on how to make cake pops, Karyn of Pint Sized Baker has video tutorials on everything from baking to dipping to decorating.
 She is a real pro when it comes to making cake pops.
 If you’re a bit of a cake pop fanatic (“My name is Janine and I’m a cake pop-aholic.), then you would really enjoying browsing Karyn’s many creative cake pop creations.